 Sign #4 – Very Lethargic

 An early sign that something is very wrong in your Great Dane is a change in their behavior.
-Your Great Dane may be lazier and laying around sleeping more.
+Your Great Dane may be lazier and lying around sleeping more.

 Your Great Dane may also seem disorientated or having trouble walking around normally.
 These early signs indicate that your dog needs to go to see your vet right away.